TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 ORDER BY AVG_RATING DESC;
 ```
 **What changed**
-- We join REVIEW once and let MySQL compute AVG(R.STARS) using GROUP BY
+- We join REVIEW once and let MySQL compute AVG(R.STARS) using GROUP BY.
-- MySQL can plan this as a single grouped query instead of outer loop + many inner subqueries
+- MySQL can plan this as a single grouped query instead of outer loop + many inner subqueries.

 #### Indexing
 ```sql